Frequently Asked Questions

 If I am served with a motion, may I file an opposition?

 The court may rule on a motion for a procedural order without awaiting a response.
 NRAP 27(b).
-An opposition filed after entry of order granting motion may be treated as a request for reconsideration of the order.
-NRAP 27(b).

 May I file a reply to an opposition?